Mostly Asked Spring Boot Interview Questions | MNCs Choice

 Spring Boot manages dependencies and configuration automatically.
 We don’t need to mention the version of the dependencies in our configuration.
 We can say Dependency Management as it is a way to manage dependencies efficiently in one place.
 When we update the Spring Boot version Spring Boot upgrades all dependencies automatically.

-Q12) How you can change the port of the embedded Tomcat server in Spring Boot?
+Q12) How you can Change the Port of the embedded Tomcat server in Spring Boot?

 Ans: